Sewing collars & leashes with an LK-1900BN bartacking machine

 Changing work clamps

 As mentioned above (work clamps & feed plates), you can use the factory 27mm clamp for everything.
-But, if you buy clamps to better fit the different collar sizes (box-x clamps are almost necessary for the thinner leash webbing), you'll have to change the clamps.
-That isn't as easy as it could be.
+But, if you buy clamps to better fit the different collar sizes (box-x clamps are almost a necessity for the thinner leash webbing), you'll have to change the clamps.
 Your choices:

 Remove the faceplate

-You can remove the face plate (5 screws) to swap clamps.
-This isn't bad, especially if you make a lot of one thing at a time (will change clamps less frequently).
+Remove the face plate (5 screws) to swap clamps.
 With the power off, you can push the arch back (and left/right) for better access to those screws (WARNING: Shoving the arch around can cause the fingerguard to hit the needle.
-You may have to lower your fingerguard.).
+There's a way to do it.).
+This isn't a way to do it, especially if you make a lot of one thing at a time (change clamps less frequently).

-These are the screws I suggested you ask the seller to break free for you (and apply some anti-seize compound).
+These are some of the screws I suggested you ask the seller to break free for you (and apply some anti-seize compound).
 The first time you remove the faceplate, if those screws are hard to turn, don't try to do it on the machine.
-Remove the arch and follow the instructions about how to loosen those screws.
+Remove the arch & follow the instructions I gave there.
 If you round one of these heads off, it will be a lot of work to fix.
-Even if the seller breaks them free, they could overtighten them (or not apply grease to help prevent the anodized surface from binding again).

 Dedicated arch assemblies

-I found someone selling used arches on eBay[4] for $75 (2025 prices).
+I found someone selling used arches on eBay[5] for $75 (2025 prices).
 These appear to be real Juki arches.
 At that price, it seemed reasonable to have a dedicated arch for each clamp.
-(I needed 5 additional arches: $375.
-But, remember that the $75 price includes shipping.
-I was able to make an offer for combined shipping, quantity discount.
-Maybe $60-$70 would be fair.).
+(I needed five: $375.
+But, the seller's price includes shipping.
+I was able to "make an offer" for combined shipping & quantity discount.
+Maybe $60-$70 would've been fair.).

 Important note about re-installing the arch: There is a small slider part on top of the arch.
-It sits inside an elevated cup (the "ball retainer" - which got its name from older models of the machine that used ball bearings in that cup.
+It sits inside an elevated cup (the "ball retainer" - which got its name from older models of the machine that used ball bearings in a cup.
 The cups may not be the same between those models and this one.).
-Make sure that slider sits flat (and that you didn't lose it either).
+Make sure that slider sits flat (and that you didn't lose it).
 That slider can slip out a little, causing the arch to be cocked a little.
 If I'm careless and don't see it, then I notice it when tightening down the arch.
-Normally, it tightens down at once.
+Normally, the arch tightens down suddenly.
 If the slider isn't flat, then tightening the arch down will feel springy.
 You'll know it doesn't feel right.
 (It's probably not good for the arch, putting a stress on it to make it mate with the base it bolts onto.).
-It could be worthwhile to deliberately mis-align the slider just to feel it, so you'll recognize it.
+It could be worthwhile to deliberately mis-align the slider to feel it, so you'll recognize it.

 Likewise, when removing the arch be aware that you can easily lose that slider.
 It will often stick to the plate above it (due to the grease, which you may need to replenish over time).
 I worry it could fall and go inside the machine.
 I usually let the slider stay up there (I use the same slider for all the arches).
 But, I don't remove the feed plate until I install the reinstall the arch (or, I replace the feedplate before the arch.).